CFAES Give Today

 Risk Factors

-Anyone can get Norovirus.
-The reason is that Norovirus is found in vomit and diarrhea and anyone who comes in contact during an episode can become contaminated.
-The viral particles can spread through the air and, because they are microscopic, the places they land may not at all look like they have been contaminated.
-Someone who touches these surfaces and then handles food is at risk of contaminating the food or making themselves sick.
-If 26% of the cases of Norovirus are caused by eating contaminated food, then the other 74% are caused by exposure in a contaminated environment.
+Anyone can get norovirus.
+The reason is that norovirus is found in vomit and diarrhea.
+Anyone who comes in contact with the vomit or diarrhea during an episode can become contaminated.
+The viral particles can spread through the air and, because they are microscopic, the places they land may not look like they have been contaminated.
+Someone who touches those surfaces and then handles food is at risk of contaminating the food or contracting the virus.

 The good news about this virus is that it doesn't multiply in foods or water like bacteria.
-Also, this virus is destroyed by heat.
-To avoid this illness, make sure the food you eat is cooked completely.
+Also, this virus is destroyed by high heat.
+To prevent norovirus, make sure food is cooked completely.
 If you are traveling in an area that appears to have polluted water, drink pasteurized milk or bottled beverages without ice.
-Any clothing or linens that come into contact with infected vomit or fecal matter should be thoroughly washed with detergent, on the longest washing cycles available on the washing machine, and then dried in the dryer and not on a clothes line.
-Heat and detergent are important to remove the virus from the fabric.

 1. Wash hands with warm soapy water before and after handling raw foods.